Last Updated on

-One thing you can do, to make sure your headset sounds good, is checking its specs sheet.
-In most cases, bigger sound drivers means better sound.
-It's because bigger drivers can handle low and high end frequencies better.
+One thing you can do to make sure your headset sounds good, is checking its specs sheet.
+In most cases, bigger sound drivers mean better sound.
+It's because bigger drivers can handle low and high-end frequencies better.

 Other than this, many gaming headsets nowadays come with noise cancellation.